Kenova, WV Demographics

 A map of Kenova's Population by Race

-Of the 439 places in West Virginia, Kenova is the 50th most populous.
+Kenova is ranked the 52nd most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Kenova was ranked the 50th most populous place in the 2020 Census.

 Kenova's White Population